stefanodixon-ux/webMAN-MOD/README.md

 ## Addons
 - ps3netsrv : Remote content distribution server for PC and linux platforms that uses Cobra's NETISO protocol for streaming of content
-- prepISO : tool that scans content stored in exFAT / NTFS devices and prepare the settings files needed by RAWSECISO plugin
+- prepISO : tool that scans content stored in exFAT/NTFS/ext2/3/4 devices and prepare the settings files needed by RAWSECISO plugin
 - PKG/ROM Launcher : allows the execution of PS3 applications and ROMS via RetroArch.
 Requires that the debug icon "★ app_home/PS3_GAME" be present on XMB
 - PS2CONFIG : Database of PS2 CONFIG files needed to improve the compatibility of certain PS2 games
 - WM Themes : Set of packages that customize the look of the XMB icons used by webMAN MOD
 - Reload XMB : PS3 application that forces the reload of XMB icons
-- Boot MAMBA : Package that installs MAMBA payload for use on Rebug 4.84 and later with Cobra disabled
+- Boot MAMBA : Package that installs MAMBA payload for use on Rebug 4.84/4.85/4.86/4.87 with Cobra disabled
 - MOVIAN.ISO : Custom ISO to launch MOVIAN

 - PS2 Classics Launcher : PS3 application required to launch PS2 Classics games in .BIN.ENC format